 COVID-19 Vaccination Requirement

-To protect the health and safety of the Georgetown community, visitors to University-owned, operated or leased buildings in the United States must be up to date on their COVID-19 vaccination (i.e., a primary series and, when eligible, an additional dose) or attest to having a medical or religious exemption.
+To protect the health and safety of the Georgetown community, visitors to University-owned, operated or leased buildings in the United States must have received a a primary series and, when eligible, an additional dose of a COVID-19 vaccine, or attest to having a medical or religious exemption.

 Visitors need to follow the University’s protocol for verifying their vaccination status, which is outlined below, and complete a health attestation on the morning of their visit to attest that they are symptom-free.
 Visitors also need to continue to comply with all other University public health guidelines.